 When choosing between brands, there are other factors you may want to consider.
 The Lunette cups have cleverly designed ridges on the stem to help grip, making for quick and easy ins and outs.
 Alternatively, OrganicCup menstrual cups come in 100% plastic free packaging.
 There is also a price point to take into consideration, with costs differing by around $10-$15 between brands.

-Every women is different, so most importantly find a Menstrual Cup that works for you – the results will be worth it!
+Every women is different, so most importantly find a menstrual cup and/or a brand of period pants that work for you – the results will be worth it!

 If you make a purchase using a link you’ve found on Earth Collective, we may receive a commission.
 Such revenue helps keep our website running and pay our team, so our content can always be FREE for our readers.